 \subsubsection{Multiple Latent Optimization}

-In order to avoid the underminimization problem shown in Fig.~\ref{fig:problem}b and to generate candidates for our following unsupervised validation method, we initialize multiple $n$ latent vectors and optimize them in a parallel manner:
+In order to avoid the underminimization problem shown in Fig.~\ref{fig:problem}b and generate candidates for our following unsupervised validation method, we initialize multiple $n$ latent vectors and optimize them in a parallel manner:

 where $E_{seen} = E_{\theta_{seen}}$ $v_{seen} = v_{\theta_{seen}}$.
 The given loss function is minimized by a gradient-based update using the standard optimizer such as Adam\cite{kingma2014adam} or SGD.
 Fig.~\ref{fig:ablation_graphs} validates that updating with multiple latents significantly improves the minimization of the loss.
-Moreover, we find that this simple multiple latent optimization can more effectively escape from poor local minima than iterating with complicated learning rate scheduler (Tab.~\ref{table:ablation_periodic}).
+Moreover, this method can effectively escape from poor local minima than iterating with complicated learning rate scheduler (Tab.~\ref{table:ablation_periodic}).